 JAVA also supports secure communications and has well-developed APIs for database connectivity and for driving graphics devices.
-An attractive user interface is very much easier to develop using the JAVA Foundation Classed (JFC) than, for example, using X-Motif.
-In addition, if a JIT (Just In Time) compiler is available to the RTE, programs developed in JAVA show little performance degradation in comparison with C++.
+An attractive user interface is very much easier to develop using the JAVA Foundation Classes (JFC) than, for example, using X-Motif.
+In addition, if a Just In Time (JIT) compiler is available to the RTE, programs developed in JAVA show little performance degradation in comparison with C++.

-A synthetic environment could be developed using facilities offered by the JAVA run-time environment and existing APIs that would come much closer than existing simulations in meeting the design goals of maintainability, versatility, and robustness.
-This approach would have to be agreed with multiple communities, and would require a large amount of resources if it were applied uniformly.
+A synthetic environment could be developed using facilities offered by the JAVA runtime environment and existing APIs that would come much closer than existing simulations in meeting the design goals of maintainability, versatility, and robustness.
+This approach would have to be agreed upon by multiple communities and requires a large amount of resources to be applied uniformly.

-7.3 Projects improving usability
+6.3 Projects Improving Usability

+The projects presented here roughly address the issues raised in Chapter 4.
 This section reviews several possible projects for making model building more routine.
-For practical reasons, it is useful to make the process more routine.
+For practical reasons, it is useful to make the model-building process more routine.
 It is also important for theoretical reasons.
-If the models cannot be created within a time commensurate with gathering data, the majority of work will continue to be data gathering because theory development will be seen as too difficult.
+If the models cannot be created within a time commensurate with gathering data, the majority of the work will continue to be data gathering because theory development will be seen as too difficult.

-7.3.1 Defining the modeling methodology
+6.3.1 Defining the Modeling Methodology

 There is not yet a definitive approach or handbook for building models that can also be used for teaching and practicing modeling cognitive behavior.
 Newell and Simon's (1972) book is too long and mostly teaches by example.
-Ericsson and Simon's (1993) book on verbal protocol analysis has comments on how to create models.
-Although useful, the comments are short.
-VanSomeren, Barnard, and Sandberg (1994) provide a useful text, but it is slightly short and some of the details of going from model to data are not specified (if indeed they can be).

-Baxter's (1997) report and Yost and Newell's (1989) article examples of the process are useful, but tied to a single architecture and not widely available.
-There are other useful papers worth noting, but they are short and do not provide the full story (Brazier et al., 1999; Ritter & Larkin, 1994; Sun & Ling, 1998).
+Ericsson and Simon's (1993) book on verbal protocol analysis has comments on how to create models; although useful, the comments are short.
+VanSomeren, Barnard, and Sandberg (1994) provide a useful text, although it is slightly short and some of the details of going from model to data are not specified (if indeed they can be).
+Baxter's (1997) report and Yost and Newell's (1989) article are useful examples of the process, but both are tied to a single architecture and not widely available.
+There are other useful papers worth noting, but they are short and not comprehensive (e.g., Kieras, 1985; Ritter & Larkin, 1994; Sun & Ling, 1998).

 Rouse (1980) has also made an attempt at describing the modeling process.
-He identifies the following steps as forming an important part of the modeling process: (a) definition, (b) representation, (c) calculation, (d) experimentation, (e) comparison, and (f) iteration.
+He identifies the following steps as forming an important part of the modeling process: (1) definition, (2) representation, (3) calculation, (4) experimentation, (5) comparison, and (6) iteration.
 Rouse mainly focuses on the representation and calculation aspects of modeling, particularly from an engineering point of view.
-He describes several methodologies, including control theory, queuing theory, and rule-based production systems; he also provides a short tutorial on several of these modeling methods together with practical examples of systems engineering models.
+He describes several methodologies, including control theory, queuing theory, and rule-based production systems.
+He also provides a short tutorial on several of these modeling methods together with practical examples of systems engineering models.
 The examples are taken from a wide variety of domains including aviation, air traffic control, and industrial process control.
 It is not a complete treatise on human behavior, but does provide suggestions for methods that may be useful in modeling certain aspects of human behavior.

 Similar tutorials and methodological summaries should be created until they converge.
-The results will be useful to practitioners and to those who are learning to model, which will be an important audience as this field grows.
+The results will be useful to practitioners and those learning to model; the latter will be an important audience as this field grows.
 The output is most likely to require a textbook.
-A year to several years of support would significantly help create this.
+A year to several years of support would significantly help create this set of learning materials.